CCC Events

 September 24-25, 2015 · Washington D.C

-This workshop will address challenges and opportunities surrounding access to online content and services, including rich, non-text content.
+This workshop addressed challenges and opportunities surrounding access to online content and services, including rich, non-text content.
 Consumers are increasingly relying on online information for guidance on matters of health, education, and other important topics.
 Our ability to provide online access for consumers generally, including people with disabilities, must keep pace.

 Privacy by Design – Engineering Privacy